-Medicine records were well maintained and readily facilitated the audit process.
-The high standard of record keeping was acknowledged.
+Medicine records were well maintained and facilitated the audit process.
+Areas of good practice were acknowledged.
+They included protocols for the administration of "when required" medicines.

-Practices for the management of medicines were audited throughout the month.
-In addition, audits were completed by the community pharmacist.
+Practices for the management of medicines were audited throughout the month by the staff and management.
+This included running stock balances for medicines not contained within the monitored dosage system.
+In addition, a quarterly audit was completed by the community pharmacist.

-Following discussion with staff, it was evident that when applicable, other healthcare professionals are contacted in response to the needs of the residents.
+Following discussion with the registered manager and staff, it was evident that other healthcare professionals are contacted when required to meet the needs of residents.

-There were examples of good practice found throughout the inspection in relation to the standard of record keeping and the administration of medicines.
+There were examples of good practice in relation to the standard of record keeping, care planning and the administration of medicines.